At a Glance

 Understand the Role: Familiarise yourself with the responsibilities of a Licenced Aircraft Technician B2.
 Review the job description thoroughly to understand the specific skills and qualifications required, such as holding a UK CAA B2 licence.

 Tailor Your CV: Make sure your CV highlights relevant experience in aircraft maintenance and any specific tasks you've completed that align with British Airways' requirements.
-Include details about your authorisations and any previous roles that demonstrate your technical expertise.
+Emphasise your technical skills and any certifications you hold.

 How to prepare for a job interview at Carbon60 - Eng&Tech